🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-Task 1: The chart below shows the number of households in the US by their annual income in 2007, 2011 and 2015.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
-Write at least 150 words.
+You should spend about 20 minutes on this task.
+The chart below shows the number of girls per 100 boys enrolled in different levels of school education.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+You should write at least 150 words.

 See All